zelcash/zcash-swing-wallet/README.md

 ### Known issues and limitations

-1. Issue: The Zelcash Desktop GUI Wallet is not compatible with applications that modify the ZEL `wallet.dat` file.
+1. Issue: The ZelCash Desktop GUI Wallet is not compatible with applications that modify the ZEL `wallet.dat` file.
 The wallet should not be used with such applications on the same PC.
 For instance some distributed exchange applications are known to create watch-only addresses in the
 `wallet.dat` file that cause the GUI wallet to display a wrong balance and/or display addresses that do not belong to the wallet.
 1. Limitation: if two users exchange text messages via the messaging UI TAB and one of them has a system clock, substantially running slow or fast by more than 1 minute, it is possible that this user will see text messages appearing out of order.
 1. Limitation: if a messaging identity has been created (happens on first click on the messaging UI tab), then replacing the `wallet.dat` or changing the node configuration between mainnet and testnet will make the identity invalid.
 This will result in a wallet update error.
-To remove the error the directory `~/.ZelcashSwingWalletUI/messaging` may be manually renamed or deleted (when the wallet is stopped). **CAUTION: all messaging history will be lost in this case!**
+To remove the error the directory `~/.ZelCashSwingWalletUI/messaging` may be manually renamed or deleted (when the wallet is stopped). **CAUTION: all messaging history will be lost in this case!**
-1. Limitation: Wallet encryption has been temporarily disabled in Zelcash due to stability problems.
+1. Limitation: Wallet encryption has been temporarily disabled in ZelCash due to stability problems.
 A corresponding issue [#1552](https://github.com/zcash/zcash/issues/1552) has been opened by the ZCash developers.
-Correspondingly wallet encryption has been temporarily disabled in the Zelcash Desktop GUI Wallet.
+Correspondingly wallet encryption has been temporarily disabled in the ZelCash Desktop GUI Wallet.
 The latter needs to be disabled.
 1. Limitation: The list of transactions does not show all outgoing ones (specifically outgoing Z address transactions).
 A corresponding issue [#1438](https://github.com/zcash/zcash/issues/1438) has been opened for the ZCash developers.
 1. Limitation: The CPU percentage shown to be taken by zend on Linux is the average for the entire lifetime of the process.
 This is not very useful.
 This will be improved in future versions.
-1. Limitation: When using a natively compiled wallet version (e.g. `ZelcashSwingWalletUI.exe` for Windows) on a very high resolution monitor with a specifically configured DPI scaling (enlargement) factor to make GUI elements look larger, the GUI elements of the wallet actually do not scale as expected.
-To correct this on Windows you need to right-click on `ZelcashSwingWalletUI.exe` and choose option:
+1. Limitation: When using a natively compiled wallet version (e.g. `ZelCashSwingWalletUI.exe` for Windows) on a very high resolution monitor with a specifically configured DPI scaling (enlargement) factor to make GUI elements look larger, the GUI elements of the wallet actually do not scale as expected.
+To correct this on Windows you need to right-click on `ZelCashSwingWalletUI.exe` and choose option:
 ```
 Properties >> Compatibility >> Override High DPI scaling behavior >> Scaling Performed by (Application)
 ```